Finding my roots

 With this new familiarity came the loss of something from the past.
 It might have started with missing the food that I grew up with.
 Those oily, messy, and rustic dishes that were so much a part of my heritage were slowly slipping away as we became accustomed to BBQs and pizzas.

-Our boys preferred “Australian” food to the Singapore dishes I cook over on weekends.
+Our boys preferred “Australian” food to the Singapore dishes I cook on weekends.
 Dishes my mother used to cook, and that I missed so much.
 This made me very sad.

 OzAsia Festival 2021: Open Homes